mnlipp/de.mnl.osgi/README.md

 I've searched, but all attempts to solve the problem seemed rather complex to me.
 So I have written my own set of really simple to use bridging bundles.
+Contrary to some other "unification attempts", these bridges/facades put OSGi logging in the center.
+All log events from the "standard" libraries mentioned above are forwarded to the OSGi logging service, and all logging results can be obtained from the OSGi logging service (e.g. displayed in the Apache Felix Web Console).

  * [LF for OSGi](https://mnlipp.github.io/de.mnl.osgi/de.mnl.osgi.lf4osgi/javadoc/de/mnl/osgi/lf4osgi/package-summary.html#package.description):
    A logging facade for OSGi logging.
 Makes using OSGi logging as simple as